 - Completion of Block 1A and 2A are not associated with an SSC, but they are visible on the MOL>Personal Info>Education page under "MARINENET Courses"

 - Effective 9 Mar 2021, all completion of Blocks 1B (RCLF1B0000) and 2B (RCLF2B0000) will automatically send SSC completion to MCTFS along with course completion.
 There is not an SSC associated with Block 1A or 2A.

-- Retroactive SSC awards is a one-time process via UD/MIPS diary entries and will date back to May 2017 when curriculum updates were brought up to ACE accredited academic standards.
+- Retroactive SSC awards is a one-time process via UD/MIPS diary entries and will date back to May 2017 when curriculum updates began to meet ACE accredited academic standards.
 If you completed one of the following course codes and do not see the corresponding SSC reflect in MCTFS/MOL/MBS by 23 April 2021, please take screenshots and contact email@example.com to fix the discrepancy:

 - A57 "RCSP - Intermediate": RCLF2B0000 (post-Jan 2020) & CLRSCRS01A (pre-Jan 2020)

 - A56 "RCSP - Basic": RCLF1B0000 (post-Jan 2020), CLRE4XX00B (May 2017-Jan 2020), and CLRO3XX00B (May 2017-Jan 2020)